modcomlearning/BackendAPI/README.md

 <b>Explanation</b> <br/>
 This code creates a basic Flask web application.<br/>
+Routes: Paths or endpoints in a web application that correspond to specific functions

 1. app = Flask(__name__): Initializes the Flask app.<br/>
 2. @app.route('/api/home'): Defines a route for the /signup URL.<br/>